SiddPlus/FMPGame/COMMENTARY.md

 #### Client-Side Responsiveness (Predictive Feedback)

-To avoid the "input lag" typically associated with waiting for a server response, I implemented `RepNotify` functions.
+To avoid the "input lag" typically associated with waiting for a server response, I implemented `RepNotify` (Replicating Variables in Blueprints | Unreal Engine 4.27 Documentation | Epic Developer Community, s.d.) functions.
 When the server validates a perk and updates the [`LastEquippedPerk`](https://siddplus.github.io/FMPGame/classUPlayerPerks.html#a9295eff30a5a3e70ef3a6a45cd51b406) variable, the [`OnRep_LastEquippedPerk`](https://siddplus.github.io/FMPGame/classUPlayerPerks.html#a8133606e54047a12a6d1a2efc52094f7) function triggers on the client.
 This allows the local UI to react immediately to the server's confirmation, providing a seamless experience for the player even when the round-trip time (ping) is high.

 ```
 void UPlayerPerks::OnRep_LastEquippedPerk()